GoblinArchives/LiminalHorror/writing resources/Conversion Guide.md

 ### Sanity and Stress

-Refer to the prior section on **Sanity (p.x)** for general guidelines.
+Refer to the prior section on **Sanity** for general guidelines.
 For quickly replacing Sanity with Stress you can reference the Conversion Table:

 **Stress Conversion Table**
 CoC	LH